 Ighalo made his debut on the back of a successful campaign in the Championship with Watford and while goals didn't come easily with the national side, he had netted 16 goals by the time he hung up his boots.

-The highlight, of course, was the Golden Boot he won at the 2019 Africa Cup of Nations, as Nigeria finished third, and the striker returned to prominence-and to English football-with Manchester United earlier this year.
+The highlight, of course, was the Golden Boot he won at the 2019 Africa Cup of Nations, as Nigeria finished third, and the striker returned to prominence-and to English football-with Manchester United before coronavirus struck.

 Some have argued that he should still be in contention for the Super Eagles.